devChuk/devchuk.github.io/_posts/2018-01-07-the-difference-between-living-in-new-york-and-san-francisco.md

 So which city is better?
 New York or San Francisco?
 Neither.
 In the end, both cities have their pros and cons, and it depends mainly on what you care about.

 Personally, I'd choose New York over San Francisco.
+I can imagine living in SF for a couple years, but I'll have to move back eventually.
 There's just no place like home.
 But if I had my way, I'd definitely migrate to the West Coast to escape the winter here.

 ![Stars above a lake](/res/img/notebook/nysf-tahoe.jpg)

 We arrived at the airbnb, unpacked our bags, and stood on the balcony outside watching the night starry sky.
 Thanks to this summer, I've learned what it's like to live in a city that's not New York.
 I've gotten out of a comfort zone.
 But more importantly, I've learned more about myself and what truly matters to me.

-In the end, yes, the factors above are important&mdash;but what matters most is what I'm doing and who I'm with.
+In the end, yes, the factors above are important when living somewhere new&mdash;but what matters most is what I'm doing and who I'm with.
 I need to spend time on work that I find meaningful.
 I need friends that I love being around.
 If these things are satisfied, I think I'll be able to live anywhere: in any city or even a small town in the middle of nowhere.
 I'll be okay.

 We walked back from the balcony into the house to finish the rest of our unpacking.
-I lied down on the couch and instantly fell asleep&mdash;too exhausted from our long car ride.
+I lied down onto a couch and passed out&mdash;too exhausted from the long car ride.

-The next morning, I woke up to sunlight flooding in from the windows.
+The next morning, I woke up to a warm, quiet sunlight flooding in from the windows.
 Someone had draped a couple blankets over me while I slept.

 <h6 style="color: #808080;">Brian Chuk.
 Written during one of the coldest winters ever in NYC. </h6>